 - full sentence, does not start with “to”

 - most likely no more than a single sentence

 II.
 Background Theory

-- full sentences (although they do not need to connect with each other)
+- full sentences (do not need to connect with each other)

 - minimum five bullet points

 - do not include obvious steps (i.e. cleaning)

 - include a separate list of the chemicals / solutions used

 - include a list of equipment used